5c0tt/bashisms/bashisms.md

 You can find out more about these types of commands at [this StackOverflow question](http://stackoverflow.com/questions/25477875/what-is-the-name-of-the-command-that-shows-disk-access-in-real-time).

 ##Change the default save location from iCloud to On My Mac
-The default save location for [TextEdit](file:///Applications/TextEdit.app) ( *and other apps that can store documents on iCloud* ) is iCloud.
+The default save location for [*TextEdit*](file:///Applications/TextEdit.app) ( *and other apps that can store documents on iCloud* ) is *iCloud*.
 It takes a few clicks if you want to expand the save dialog and save a file locally.
-There is no way to change this in the GUI, but if you run the following command in Terminal, this will set the default save location to **On My Mac** for all iCloud-compatible apps:
+There is no way to change this in the GUI, but if you run the following command in the *Terminal*, this will set the default save location to ***On My Mac*** for all iCloud-compatible apps:

     defaults write NSGlobalDomain NSDocumentSaveNewDocumentsToCloud -bool false